Earnie Shavers: Shavers vs Norton

 In a mandatory title challenge eliminator Earnie Shavers knocked out former champion Ken Norton in the first round.
 The victory is widely regarded as the best win of his career and earned him a bout with WBC champion Larry Holmes.

 Shavers vs Holmes II

-Shavers and Holmes fought once again on September 29, 1979 again at Caesars Palace, this time for the WBC title.
-Shavers knocked Holmes down in round seven but after taking a series of punches in the eleventh round and seeming defenseless, the referee stopped the fight awarding a TKO win for Larry Holmes.
-Holmes, known for his ability to take a punch, later said that Shavers' knockdown blow in the seventh round was the hardest he had ever taken in his career.
+Shavers and Holmes fought once again on September 29, 1979, again at Caesars Palace, this time for the WBC title.
+Shavers knocked Holmes down in round seven and apparently in round nine (the referee ruled it a slip).
+After Shavers took a series of punches in the eleventh round and seemed defenseless, the referee stopped the fight, awarding a TKO win for Larry Holmes.
+Holmes, known for his ability to take a punch, later said that Shavers's knockdown blow in the seventh round was the hardest he had ever taken in his career.

 Later career

 The Holmes rematch was the last big fight for Shavers.
 In 1980, in a wild slugfest he was stopped in the eighth round by durable prospect Randall "Tex" Cobb.
 Prior to the Cobb fight, Shavers had undergone eye surgery for a detached retina.
 (Since eye surgery was not nearly as refined then as it is today, the majority of boxers retired for good after that kind of injury.
 In the words of Duane Ford of the Nevada Athletic Commission, a detached retina for a boxer was like an AIDS diagnosis).
 Shavers had not fully recovered from the surgery when he came back for the Cobb fight.
 He never again fought for the world title.
 In 1982 he fought Joe Bugner, also on the comeback trail.
 Bugner was knocked down in the first, and was stopped by cuts in the second round.

 Shavers continued to fight professionally for several years, retiring in 1995 after losing to Brian Yates.
 Many thought he should have retired after his upset loss to lower contender Bernardo Mercado.
 Shavers had a similar retinal eye injury as Sugar Ray Leonard.